reneelouise/ReneeLouise/README.md

 ✈️ Outside of work, I'm a travel enthusiast.
 Exploring new places, experiencing different cultures, and trying local cuisines are some of my favorite things to do and allows me to broaden my horizons and gain a fresh perspective on life.

 I love documenting my travels as a solo female traveler via my blog www.passportpages.co.uk.
-If you love Dubai as much as I do, then you may benefit from my Ultimate Top 10 Dubai Travel Guide - https://www.amazon.co.uk/Ultimate-Top-Dubai-Travel-Guide-ebook/dp/B0825NTZCQ/ref=sr_1_1?crid=2H5T0AC1ULWNH&keywords=dubai+travel+guide+renee-louise&qid=1689194849&sprefix=dubai+travel+guide+renee-louise%2Caps%2C108&sr=8-1
+You may benefit from my Ultimate Top 10 Dubai Travel Guide, if you travel to the Middle East often - https://www.amazon.co.uk/Ultimate-Top-Dubai-Travel-Guide-ebook/dp/B0825NTZCQ/ref=sr_1_1?crid=2H5T0AC1ULWNH&keywords=dubai+travel+guide+renee-louise&qid=1689194849&sprefix=dubai+travel+guide+renee-louise%2Caps%2C108&sr=8-1

 🤝 Lastly, I'm passionate about accessibility.
 I believe that technology should be inclusive and accessible to all individuals, regardless of their abilities.
 I strive to develop software that is user-friendly and provides equal opportunities for everyone.